gaultier/blog/body_of_work.md

 ---

-<h2 id="senior-software-engineer-giesecke-devrient-munich-germany-2023-present">Senior Software Engineer Giesecke+Devrient, Munich, Germany; 2023-present</h2>
+## Senior Software Engineer Giesecke+Devrient, Munich, Germany; 2023-present

 After 6+ years in my job, I decided I was ready for the next challenge and joined my current company to help productionize an innovative Central Bank Digital Currency project (similar to a cryptocurrency, but backed by a sovereign state, using the state's currency, and with all the high standards one expects from regulated financial institutions).
 The most interesting feature, technically and product wise, is offline payments (card to card) with a focus on privacy.